More about: 4 Best Tours in Jerusalem

 Details of interest

-• Price: approximately 47 euros per person.
+- Price: approximately 47 euros per person.

-• Duration: about 3 hours.
+- Duration: about 3 hours.

-4. Mount of Olives tour
+4. Tour of the Mount of Olives

-The Mount of Olives is one of the most famous scenic sites in Jerusalem, but it is also one of the sacred sites included in the biblical tour of the city.
+The Mount of Olives is one of the most famous panoramic sites in Jerusalem, but it is also one of the sacred sites included in the biblical tour of the city.
 From the top of this hill you will be able to discover the skyline of the Old City and understand its spiritual, cultural and historical importance.

 The historical significance of the Mount of Olives, on the other hand, dates back to Antiquity, making it a silent witness to the evolution of Jerusalem over the centuries.
 During the tour, expert guides will share with you stories about the different cultures and events that have left their mark on this enclave, and your exploration will allow you to enter the same paths that are described in the Bible.